JavaScript Required

 1) No single source of truth

 Different developers often work from different versions of the “truth”.
-One has a local copy, another edits live in the CMS, another pushes code via Git, and someone else installs a plugin to “speed it up”.
+One has a local copy, another edits live in the CMS like WordPress, another pushes code via GitHub, and someone else installs a plugin such as Elementor to “speed it up”.
 Without a defined workflow, changes collide.
 You can end up with features disappearing, styling shifting, or forms failing with no obvious trigger.

 2) Security risk increases with every extra login